-Student employment is coordinated by the Career Center, which determines eligibility of students and hiring procedures.
+Revised: February 20, 2013 Revised: July 17, 2019 Student employment is coordinated by the Office of Financial Aid and Veteran Services, which determines eligibility of students, and Human Resources, which facilitates hiring procedures.
 Student employees are students first and employees second.
-Policies governing student employees are made with this philosophy in mind.
+Policies governing student employees reflect this philosophy.

-A student may work on campus under one of two programs; 1) Student Employment--a Parkland-funded program for students interested in working part-time or 2) Federal Work Study (FWS)-a federally funded program that provides jobs to students who demonstrate financial need (students must apply for financial aid and be allocated FWS funds to qualify).
-All student employment positions are paid at the same hourly rate.
+- A. A student may work on campus under one of two programs: Student Employment a Parkland-funded program for students interested in working part-time or Federal Work Study (FWS) a federally funded program that provides jobs to students who demonstrate financial need (students must apply for financial aid and be allocated FWS funds to qualify).
+All student employment positions are paid at the same hourly rate. - B. The following policies at Parkland College apply to student employees: - 1.
+Policy 3.25: Drug-Free Workplace Employees - 2.
+Policy 8.08: Release of Information About Students - 3.
+Policy 8.12: Support for Students with Disabilities and Accessibility of Campus Programs and Facilities - 4.
+Policy 8.26: Harassment/Discrimination Students